kaiorosa1/100-days-of-code/r1-log.md

 Started and finsihed the Responsive Web Design Principles.
 I stopped at: CSS Flexbox: Use display: flex to Position Two Boxes (CSS Flexbox).
 I worked on Campo Minado with not much progress.
 I try to change how I was reading from the file.
 I decided to copy the file first and then I was going to change the 1s and 0s to the bombs and empty places.

+## R1D9

+I worked on Campo Minado and I implemented a bunch of function.
+It's printing the table completely and I calculated the neighbors bombs and everything.
+Worked as well on FCC problems for 30 minutes or so and I got back to Campo Minado and worked some more on implementing realizarJogada().